namine92/namine92.github.io/content/about.md

 * Easy integration using Gradle dependencies
 * AAR-Library ready to be included into your App
 * Online documentation and getting-started guide
-* Cutting-edge MapsIndoors application source code for both phones, phablets and tablets
+* Cutting-edge MapsIndoors application source code for both phones and tablets